On profinite rigidity amongst free-by-cyclic groups I: the generic case: Profinite invariance of Nielsen numbers

 To construct $Q_m$ note that the $m$-periodic orbits of $f$ correspond to elements in the coset $Kt^m$ of $G$, and the $m$-periodic orbits of $f^{-1}$ to the elements in the coset $Kt^{-m}$.
 If $\widebar{K}$ and $\bar{t}$ are the images of $K$ and $t$ in a finite quotient of $G$, then the coset $\widebar{K}\bar{t}^m$ is invariant under conjugation by elements in the quotient group.
 Hence, it suffices to find $Q_m$ such that that the cyclic subgroups generated by $\bar{x}_1$ and $\bar{x}_2$, for any $x_1, x_2 \in Kt^m$, intersect $\widebar{K}\bar{t}^m$ exactly at $\bar{x}_1$ and $\bar{x}_2$, respectively.
 It will then follow that if $\langle\bar{x}_1 \rangle$ and $\langle \bar{x}_2 \rangle$ are conjugate, then $\bar{x}_1$ and $\bar{x}_2$ are conjugate.
 The details of this construction are spelled out in the proof of Lemma~8.6 in \cite{Liu2023}. \end{proof}

 We will also need the following proposition from representation theory of finite groups (see e.g. \cite[Section~12.4]{Serre1977}).
-We refer the reader to \cite[Lemma~8.4]{Liu2023} for the proof of statement rephrased in the language of $\widehat{\Z}$-conjugacy classes.
+We refer the reader to \cite[Lemma~8.4]{Liu2023} for the proof of this result rephrased in the language of $\widehat{\Z}$-conjugacy classes.

 \begin{prop} Let $K$ be a finite group.
 The set of irreducible finite-dimensional characters of $K$ over $\mathbb{Q}$ forms a basis for the space of maps $\mathrm{Orb}(K) \to \mathbb{Q}$ which are constant on $\widehat{\Z}$-conjugacy classes of $K$. \end{prop}